 Cold Process Soap Making Safety

-The one key point that is stressed as we teach and we will stress here on this article is the importance of safety in soap making.
+The one key point that is stressed as we teach and we will stress here at Bahamas Candle and Soap is the importance of safety in candle and soap making.

 Sodium hydroxide is an inorganic compound used to emulsify the fats of oils into soap.
 When used properly in soap there will be no lye left over in the soap as its chemical makeup changes to create the actual soap.